adrianmay/doing/README.md

 There's a list of declared activities to guard against typos.
 You can enter a substring of an activity name and it'll work if there's exactly one match in that list.

+An activity is billable if its name in `~/.doing/acts` does not begin with _.

 If you enter `doing` with no parameters it'll print a report organised by month, then by activity, with a row for each stint showing start and finishing times, the duration and the details.
-The project header line shows the total time on that activity in than month.
 0 is excluded from the report.

-If you don't report an activity to your client, start the name with _ in ~/.doing/acts.
-These will be grouped together at the end of the month so you can easily copy-paste the billable projects with the month header.
+Billable activities are listed first in each month.

+The activity header line shows the total time on that activity in that month and the month header line shows the total for all billable activities.

 ## Installation